scality/cloudserver/docs/USING_PUBLIC_CLOUDS.rst

     (...)

 ..
 WARNING::
-   If you set :code:`bucketMatch` to :code:`true`, we strongly advise that you only have one local bucket per MS Azure location.
-   Without :code:`bucketMatch` set to :code:`false`, your object names in your MS Azure container will not be prefixed with your Cloud Server bucket name.
-   This means that if you put an object :code:`foo` to your CloudServer bucket :code:`zenko1` and you then put a different :code:`foo` to your CloudServer bucket :code:`zenko2` and both :code:`zenko1` and :code:`zenko2` point to the same MS Azure container, the second :code:`foo` will overwrite the first :code:`foo`.
+   If you set :code:`bucketMatch` to :code:`true`, maintain only one local bucket per AWS S3 location.
+If :code:`bucketMatch` is set :code:`true`, object names in the AWS S3 bucket are not prefixed with a CloudServer bucket name.
+When an object is put to the :code:`zenko1` CloudServer bucket and a different object with the same name is put to the :code:`zenko2` CloudServer bucket, both :code:`zenko1` and :code:`zenko2` point to the same AWS bucket, and the second object overwrites the first.

 ..
 TIP::
-   You may export environment variables to **override** some of your :code:`locationConfig.json` variable ; the syntax for them is :code:`{{region-name}}_{{ENV_VAR_NAME}}`; currently, the available variables are those shown below, with the values used in the current example:
+   You can export environment variables to override some of your :code:`locationConfig.json` variables.
+The syntax for these is :code:`{{region-name}}_{{ENV_VAR_NAME}}`.
+Currently available variables are shown below, with the values used in the present example:

    .. code:: shell